Places

 - Q: Are vaccinations required?
 A: No, but hepatitis A/B, typhoid, and tetanus are recommended; we brief on mosquito precautions and hydration.

-- Q: Can donors join service-focused trips?
-A: Yes—we design dual-purpose itineraries balancing service, storytelling, and coastal downtime.
+- Q: Can supporters join service-focused trips?
+A: Yes.
+We design dual-purpose itineraries that balance service, storytelling, and coastal downtime.

 - Q: How do we handle donations?
 A: We coordinate with partners for priority supplies and guide customs processes for tools or medical kits.